chriscerie/roact-spring/README.md

 <br>

-## Installation

-### Wally

-* Add the latest version of roact-spring to your wally.toml (e.g., `RoactSpring = "chriscerie/roact-spring@^0.0"`)

-## Why react-spring
+## Why roact-spring

 ### Declarative and imperative
-`react-spring` is the perfect bridge between declarative and imperative animations.
+`roact-spring` is the perfect bridge between declarative and imperative animations.
 It takes the best of both worlds and packs them into one flexible library.

 ### Fluid, powerful, painless
-`react-spring` is designed to make animations fluid, powerful, and painless to build and maintain.
+`roact-spring` is designed to make animations fluid, powerful, and painless to build and maintain.
 Animation becomes easy and approachable, and everything you do looks and feel natural by default.

 ### Versatile
-`react-spring` works with most data types and provides extensible configurations that makes it painless to create advanced animations.
+`roact-spring` works with most data types and provides extensible configurations that makes it painless to create advanced animations.

+## Installation

+### Wally

+* Add the latest version of roact-spring to your wally.toml (e.g., `RoactSpring = "chriscerie/roact-spring@^0.0"`)

 ## Getting Started